mananag/Tesla/README.md

 # Tesla
- A Clone of the Tesla 2019 Home Page
+ A Clone Web Page of Tesla 2019 Home Page